himanshuaswal/Howler/README.md

 # Howler
-An Alarm Application which keeps on ringing till the user gives correct answer to a question.
+An Alarm Application which makes sure that you wake up by ringing until you give the correct answer to a question.